 Apple’s resident game maven, Brad Cook, has cooked up

-of the forthcoming game The Operative: No One Lives Forever, currently in development at MacPlay.
+a new preview of the forthcoming game The Operative: No One Lives Forever, currently in development at MacPlay.

 The Operative: No One Lives Forever was a surprise, a breakout hit when it was released for the PC.
 Based on Monolith’s Lithtech engine, the 3D action game puts players in control of Cate Archer, a secret agent who works for the clandestine fictional organization called U.N.I.T.Y.